 - Make sure you spend some time before you go home to ask them about their first day with your company, make sure they’re happy, and let them know that you’re really pleased that they’re now a part of your team.

-All of the above will ensure your new recruit feels welcome and that their integration into the business is as smooth and positive as possible.
+All of the above will ensure your new recruit feels welcome and that their onboarding into the business is as smooth and positive as possible.

 You may be happy with just covering off the basics, but there are some other ideas you could consider if you want to go the extra mile and really master first day engagement for new members of your team: